 The warrant is valid for a specified length of time after it is issued.
 This is usually 14 days, but VCAT can order that it remain valid for up to 30 days or be extended in certain circumstances (s 351(4)).

 If contacted, VCAT Registry can advise the tenant or tenant’s representative if and when a warrant has been requested and/or issued.
 If the warrant has been issued the tenant should contact their local police station to inform them of the date they will be leaving the premises and/or to seek a delay in its execution.
 While the police can legally act on a warrant on the day that they receive it, they may hold off until the tenant has moved out.

-It is important that the tenant remove as many of their goods as they can from the premises before the locks are changed, or at least take photos of any goods left behind.
-This will minimise the real risk of loss or damage to the tenant’s goods.
+It is important that the tenant remove their goods from the premises before the locks are changed, or take photos of any goods left behind.
+This minimises the risk of the tenant’s goods being lost or damaged.

-If a warrant is executed before a tenant is able to move out, the landlord has obligations regarding the tenant’s goods.
-For further information, see “Abandoned goods and documents”.
+If a warrant is executed before a tenant can move out, the landlord has obligations regarding the tenant’s goods (see “Abandoned goods and documents”).